isabelcabezasm/chapgpt/src/readme.md

 and the `cap-num` is the number of the cap for this brand (sub-key or child key).
 So the path of each cap image is like (E.g.)   `E/E-EL/Einsiedler/1621-1.jpg`

 ### Environment variables

 The `.env` file is not commited.
 Copy `sample.env` as `.env` and fill the needed information.

+### Cosmos DB

+Only available "clickops":

+- Create Cosmos DB for NoSQL
+- Enable the feature "Vector Search for NoSQL API"
+- Create a new container.
+Partition key `/country`, no PK (takes by default /id)
+- Container Vector Policy -> path `/embeddings`, type `float32`, distance `cosine`, dimension `2048`and `diskANN` as vector index.